colettak16/aura-therapy-chat/README.md

 # Aura Therapy Chat - AI Companion

-A beautiful, therapeutic chat interface powered by a custom fine-tuned TinyLlama model with intelligent fallback support.
+A therapeutic chat interface powered by a custom fine-tuned TinyLlama model with intelligent fallback support.

 ## Note to AML Graders
 - This project has been deployed at https://aura-therapy-chat.onrender.com/ and is publicly accessible.
 It may take a few minutes to load if it has not been accessed by anyone over the past 60 minutes (due to using the free tier of Render).
 If you cannot get the public URL to work, either follow the instructions below to run it locally, or contact Kyle Coletta (248-798-6924) to get the site up and running again!